 Contact Our Hartford Personal Injury Lawyers

 A broken leg is a frustrating injury that could take months to properly heal and possibly even cause further lifelong complications.
 You or your loved ones should not have to suffer due to the negligence of others, our lawyers can provide the comprehensive legal counsel you need to determine if you’re entitled to making a claim.

-If you prefer to contact us online, simply fill out the ‘FREE CASE REVIEW’ form at the top right hand corner of this page.
+If you prefer to contact us online, simply fill out the ‘Free Case Evaluaiton’ form on this page.